VasaviNaveena/Linux-Server-Configuration/README.md

 ## Configure and Enable a Virtual Host
--->Creating the configuration file as: `sudo vi /etc/apache2/sites-available/catalog.conf` Add the following code to it:
+*Creating the configuration file as: `sudo vi /etc/apache2/sites-available/catalog.conf` Add the following code to it:

 	<VirtualHost *:80>
     ServerName 54.212.41.249.xip.io